 - Even those living in an institution outside their parents home can be considered "completely dependent".

-- An "incapacitated" adult who has married another "incapacitated" individual and is still dependent on his/her parents may still be considered as "completely dependent" according to the assessment officer's discretion and in accordance with the specific circumstances.
+- A "disabled" adult who has married another "disabled" individual and is still dependent on his/her parents may still be considered as "completely dependent" according to the assessment officer's discretion and in accordance with the specific circumstances.

 - Income test - They and their spouse (if applicable) must meet the income test requirements.